-The Grinnell Education Partnership would like to announce that applications are now being accepted for five AmeriCorps VISTA positions beginning in August 2021.
+DEADLINE EXTENDED: The Grinnell Education Partnership will be accepting applications until July 30, 2021 for five AmeriCorps VISTA positions beginning in August 2021.
 Each of these positions will lead a community taskforce focused on a key focus area that will help to support learners in the Grinnell area.
 GEP Taskforce Coordinators will collaborate with community partners and volunteers to build capacity and develop projects, implementing or improving one or more programs for students and children in and around Grinnell.
 Descriptions of the different focus areas are below.

 The 2020-2021 AmeriCorps member cohort: Riah Coley, Sieglinde Thetard, Saiham Sharif, Grace Morrison, Jill Harris, and Athena Frasca